-CareMount Medical’s breast surgeons are among the most experienced in the Hudson Valley Region and use the most advanced technology to aid faster recovery for our patients.
+CareMount Medical’s breast surgeons are among the most experienced in New York State and use the most advanced technology to aid faster recovery for our patients.

 Breast cancer patients are treated in a community setting given the high level of expertise here at CareMount Medical.
 For more information, or to make an appointment with a specialist, please call us at one of our Breast Center Facilities: